Sand, sunshine, surfing, and scholarships in Florida attract many college students to America’s third most populous state.

 16. Roy W. Likins Scholarship Fund

-To honor the late president of Palm Coast Utility Corporation, the Florida Section of the American Water Works Association (FSAWWA) supports the Roy W. Likins Scholarship Fund for $2,500 annually.
-Upperclassmen and graduate students in Florida who’re majoring in hydrology, water resources engineering, wastewater treatment, or related fields may apply.
-Selection criteria for these Florida scholarships includes completing 65+ college credits, maintaining a cumulative GPA of 3.0, and showing dedication to the drinking water industry.
+The Roy W. Likins Scholarship Fund honors the late president of Palm Coast Utility Corporation.
+The Florida Section of the American Water Works Association supports the Fund.
+It’s valued at $2,500 annually.
+Eligible to apply are upperclassmen and graduate students in Florida.
+Eligible majors include hydrology, water resources engineering, and wastewater treatment.
+Related majors may qualify.
+Applicants must have completed 65+ college credits.
+They must have a cumulative GPA of 3.0.
+They must show dedication to the drinking water industry.

 Contact